-I just realise that I am going to office earlier and coming back later than the time when I first started with this job.
+I just realise that I am going to the office earlier and coming back later than the time when I first started with this job.
 It has come to a point where when I do come to the office late or leave the office early, people come up to me and ask me if I am feeling right.

-This is because I get confuse after passing the toll booth of whether it is a huge parking lot or traffic jam.
-Huge traffic jam in China – image source: The Independant
+This is because I get confused after passing the toll booth of whether it is a huge parking lot or traffic jam.
+Huge traffic jam like this in China – image source: The Independant

 My working hours are usually between 9 am to 6 pm – “usually” because if we are working on projects, then working hours will be from 12 am to next day 12 am.
 So as I was saying, work starts at 9 am.
 When I started with this job, I used to leave the house at about 7.30 am – take about 30 minutes to reach the office.